 Buying a foreclosed property can be tricky and potentially risky, so it’s best to go about it with both a specialized real estate agent and a real estate lawyer at your side.
 But before you consider taking one on, it helps to know that there are several ways to purchase a foreclosed home depending on where the home is in the foreclosure process.

-Below is a basic breakdown of the four types of foreclosures you’ll see on the market — and remember, you can always take Keep Homebuyer Ed for more strategies to prepare for all that’s involved with the homebuying process.
+Below is a basic breakdown of the four types of foreclosures you’ll see on the market — and remember, you can always take Framework Homebuyer Ed for more strategies to prepare for all that’s involved with the homebuying process.

 A home offered through a short sale is not technically a foreclosed property, but it is very similar.